Individual Shared Responsibility Provision – Reporting and Calculating the Payment

 Calculating your payment requires you to know your household income and your tax return filing threshold.

-- Tax return filing threshold is the minimum amount of gross income an individual of your age and with your filing status (e.g., single, married filing jointly, head of household) must make to be required to file a tax return.
+- Tax return filing threshold is the minimum amount of gross income an individual of your age and with your filing status must make to be required to file a tax return.

 |Filing Status||Age||Must File a Return If Gross Income Exceeds|

-The examples below are used only to represent the mechanics of calculating the payment and are not estimates of current or future health insurance premium costs.
-For information on the cost of bronze level plans, visit HealthCare.gov.
+The examples below represent the mechanics of calculating the payment and are not estimates of current or future health insurance premium costs.
+To help estimate the amount of your payment, check out the Individual Shared Responsibility Payment Estimator.

 Example 1: Single individual with $40,000 income

-Jim will make his shared responsibility payment for the months he was uninsured when he files his 2014 income tax return, which is due in April 2015.
+Jim will make his shared responsibility payment for the months he was uninsured when he files his 2015 income tax return.

 Example 2: Married couple with 2 children, $70,000 income

-Eduardo and Julia will make their shared responsibility payment for the months they and their children were uninsured when they file their 2014 income tax return, which is due in April 2015.
+Eduardo and Julia will make their shared responsibility payment for the months they and their children were uninsured when they file their 2015 income tax return.